trogers623/canary-corn-km302/project-description.md

-Testing why the corn is turning pink rathern under political stress, while the other geontypes stay green.
+Testing why the corn is turning pink rather under radical political stress, while the other geontypes stay green.
+:-/